Best Underlay for LVT and Vinyl Flooring

 The first thing to point out is that SoundBarrier (an underlay available at QA specifically created for LVT flooring) is compatible with both Gluedown and Click LVT installations – a rarity with LVT underlays, meaning you really have a one stop shop when you work with QA for your LVT underlay.

-That being said, some underlays require some extra work to get them to function well.
 In truth, it’s better to go with underlay options specifically designed for LVT.
 Whilst we’ve taken the time to go over the different types of underlay, this was mainly so that you understand what each underlay offers.
 QA has a specific LVT specialised underlay that mimics many of the benefits of the underlays above, and we’d like to introduce you to it below.

 SoundBarrier LVT Underlay